survivejs/react-book/manuscript/11_deploying_applications.md

 ## Conclusion

 In this chapter you saw some common strategies to help you deal with deployment.
-This is an area where Webpack shines.
+This is an area where webpack shines.
 You can configure it in various way to suit your purposes as you saw above.